Chapter 11:

 Part 3

 “Fucking what?!”
 Yelling at no one, his phone continued to chime.
 “Agh…who is it?”
-Using his telekinesis, he lazily retrieved his phone from a corner of his apartment.
+Using telekinesis, he lazily retrieved the phone from a corner of his apartment.
 Text after text came in from the hyperactive sleuth, Aran!
 Any messages received prior to entering his apartment were ignored in favor of wallowing in an anger fueled self-pity party.
 He quickly skimmed through the messages, with one or two standing out as concerning.

 “Can I help you, son?”
 The old officer grumbled from behind his desk, frowning so intensely his wrinkles overlapped across his face.

-The connection between Raquel and Vernon Marino was suspicious, in Nicolaus’s eyes, so he elected to ease through the conversation, playing it close to the vest. “…Um…I’m here to…bail out my…friend?”
+The connection between Raquel and Vernon Marino was suspicious, in Nicolaus’s eyes; so he elected to ease through the conversation, playing it close to the vest. “…Um…I’m here to…bail out my…friend?”
 Nicolaus said with so little conviction, he wasn’t even sure the words left his mouth.

 “Bailing out a friend?
 What’s this friend’s name?”
 Raquel took charge of the situation as Officer Manley began packing his things.
 “Manley, help me with the paperwork for this and then you can go.
 I was just about to leave myself.”
 With a grunt, the old man plopped a small stack of papers on the desk, causing the sheets to slide and scatter about.
 “Oh, don’t be like that.”

 “His name is Aran…Aran…” Nicolaus didn’t know Aran’s full name.
-“Uh…we’re just close enough that I only…really know his first name.”
+“Uh…we’re just close enough that I only really know his first name.”
 The officers snuck a glance to each other, now seeing the young man as suspicious.
 “His name is Aran…he’s about 5-foot-tall or so…blonde hair…probably wearing a dumb trench coat and stupid hat.”
 Nicolaus caught himself showing contempt for the young sleuth, then tried to laugh the harsh comments off as a joke.

 “Okay…I think I know who you’re talking about…” Raquel quizzically rested her chin atop her fist while raising an eyebrow.